 Over the past 5 years, an average of around 10% of U.S. beef production has been exported, making exports an extremely important factor affecting beef and cattle prices.
 A strong dollar depresses export demand.

-Boxed beef cutout values higher on Choice and Steady on Select on moderate to fairly good demand and moderate to heavy offerings.
-Select and Choice rib, chuck, and round cuts mostly steady while loin cuts steady to firm.
-Beef trimmings moderately to sharply higher on moderate demand and light offerings.
+Boxed beef cutout values lower on light to moderate demand and moderate offerings.
+Select and Choice rib and round cuts steady to firm while loin cuts weak to lower.
+Choice chuck cuts lower while Select steady.
+Beef trimmings sharply higher on moderate to good demand and light offerings.

 Historically, the value of 25 bushels of corn is approximately equal to the price per cwt. for feeder steers.